KivApple/c_ext/README.md

         printf(buffer); // Will be run only after readFile call callback.
     }

+Memory for asynchronous function state will be allocated via malloc on function call and freed on it return.

 ## Limitations

 * If you have declared virtual methods in structure, you must declare constructor.